Possible Theme: Gospel for a New Creation

 Galatians 6:1-6, 7-16

 ('The law of Christ' is an unusual phrase.
 See also 1 Corinthians 9:21 and Romans 8:2.
-Could Paul also be picking up tradition which found its way into Johannine writings as Christ's 'new commandment' to 'love one another'?).
+Could Paul also be picking up tradition which found its way into Johannine writings in respect of Christ's 'new commandment' to 'love one another'?).

-Paul, in other words, steadfastly denies that the gospel is 'cross plus circumcision' saves.
+Paul, in other words, steadfastly denies that the gospel is 'cross plus circumcision'.
 Only the cross saves.
 And what a salvation it is: 'a new creation' is inaugurated through Christ's death on the cross.

 Luke 10:1-11, 16-20